-Audio or sound systems for schools can vary dramatically.
-A school has many areas that can benefit from an audio system from the classrooms to the corridors to the main school hall and all of these areas need differing systems to suit.
-A sound system, if installed properly in a school, can actually be used in many ways to benefit the school.
+Audio or sound systems for schools and colleges can vary dramatically.
+A school, college or university has many areas that can benefit from an audio system.
+From the classrooms, lecture halls, the corridors, to the main school hall.
+All of these areas need differing sound and audio systems to suit.
+A sound system, if installed properly in a school, can actually be used in many ways that will benefit the school.

-The sound system in the corridors, for example, can be used not only for any announcements required but also school bells that indicate the end of lessons to also aid in fire evacuation procedures.
-Typically, these will be ceiling speakers such as the OHM CL2-TD or the OHM CL1-TD but, on occasions in larger areas, wall mounted speakers such as the Martin Audio CDD6 or the Martin Audio CDD8 can be deployed to offer greater volumes where desired.
+The sound system in the corridors, for example, can be used in many ways.
+Not just for any announcements as required.
+They can also be for school bells that indicate the end of lessons and can aid in fire evacuation procedures.
+Typically, these will be ceiling speakers such as the OHM CL2-TD or the OHM CL1-TD.
+On occasions in larger areas, wall mounted speakers such as the Martin Audio CDD6 or the Martin Audio CDD8 can be deployed.
+These will then offer greater volumes where desired.

-The classroom, however, requires very little volume and all whiteboard setups benefit greatly from the Martin Audio CDD5, for example, due to its wide dispersion characteristics and clarity.
-In some circumstances, where the classroom has a suspended ceiling, standard ceiling speakers, like the OHM CL2-TD, are installed to allow less clutter in the classroom and negate any chance of damage.
+The classroom requires very little volume.
+All whiteboard setups benefit greatly from the Martin Audio CDD5, due to its wide dispersion characteristics and clarity.
+In some circumstances, the classroom will have a suspended ceiling.
+Here, standard ceiling speakers like the OHM CL2-TD are installed.
+This allows less clutter in the classroom and will negate any chance of damage.

-And now Old Barn Audio work with the CDD weather resistant range from Martin Audio, that enables playgrounds as well as outside classrooms to be well equipped with weather proofed speakers.
+Old Barn Audio also work with the CDD weather resistant range from Martin Audio, that enables playgrounds as well as outside classrooms to be well equipped with weather proofed speakers.

 Please take a look at some of the school sound systems that Old Barn Audio have worked with.